-If you want to link a data from one table to another in Tabidoo, you can simply do it via field type Link to table as is explained in previous 5. chapter - Types of Data Entries in a Table.
+If you want to link a data from one table to another in Tabidoo, you can simply do it via field type Link to table as it is explained in the previous 5. chapter - Field Types in a Table.

 In the advanced features you can select ways how to connect the data between those tables.
 When the option Type of binding is opened, there are 4 ways of linking and that is: